openharmony/docs/en/device-dev/kernel/kernel-small-bundles-system.md

 **Verification**

-The user-space program calls the  **newSyscallSample\(10\)**  API.
+The user-mode program calls the  **newSyscallSample\(10\)**  API.
 The output is as follows:

 ```
-/* The output in both user-space and kernel-space APIs indicates that the new system call is enabled. */
+/* The output in both user-mode and kernel-mode APIs indicates that the new system call is enabled. */
 user mode: num = 10
 kernel mode: num = 10
 ```